eXpOSNitc/expos-docs/docs/roadmap/stage-18.md

     - Modify the Exec system call to handle disk interrupt.

 !!! abstract "Pre-requisite Reading"
-    - Read and understand the <a href="Tutorials/xsm_interrupts_tutorial.html#disk_and_console_interrupts" target="_blank">XSM tutorial on Interrupts and Exception handling </a> before proceeding further.
+    - Read and understand the [XSM tutorial on Interrupts and Exception handling](../tutorials/xsm-interrupts-tutorial.md#disk_and_console_interrupts) before proceeding further.
     - Revise the console and disk interrupt part.

 In this stage, we will introduce disk interrupt handling in XSM.
 In the previous stage, we used the *loadi* statement to load a disk block into a memory page.
-When the <a href="support_tools-files/spl.html" target="_blank">
-<i>loadi statement</i></a> (immediate load) is used for loading, the machine will execute the next instruction only after the block transfer is complete by the <a href="arch_spec-files/interrupts_exception_handling.html#disk_interrupt" target="_blank">
-disk controller </a> .
-A process can use the <b>load statement</b> instead of <i>loadi</i> to load a disk block to a memory page.
+When the [loadi statement](../support-tools/spl.md) (immediate load) is used for loading, the machine will execute the next instruction only after the block transfer is complete by the [disk controller](../arch-spec/interrupts-exception-handling.md#disk_interrupt) .
+A process can use the **load statement** instead of <i>loadi</i> to load a disk block to a memory page.
 The
-<a href="support_tools-files/spl.html" target="_blank"><i>load statement</i></a>in SPL translates to <a href="arch_spec-files/instruction_set.html" target="_blank">LOAD instruction in XSM</a>.
+[load statement](../support-tools/spl.md)in SPL translates to [LOAD instruction in XSM](../arch-spec/instruction-set.md).

 The LOAD instruction takes two arguments, a page number and a block number.
 The LOAD instruction initiates the transfer of data from the specified disk block to the memory page.
-The <b>XSM machine doesn't wait for the block transfer to complete</b>, it continues with the execution of the next instruction.
+The **XSM machine doesn't wait for the block transfer to complete**, it continues with the execution of the next instruction.
 Instead, the XSM machine provides a hardware mechanism to detect the completion of data transfer.
-XSM machine raises the <a href="Tutorials/xsm_interrupts_tutorial.html#disk_and_console_interrupts" target="_blank">disk interrupt</a>when the disk operation is complete.
+XSM machine raises the [disk interrupt](../tutorials/xsm-interrupts-tutorial.md#disk_and_console_interrupts)when the disk operation is complete.

 !!! note ""
-    In real operating systems, the OS maintains a software module called the disk <a href="https://en.wikipedia.org/wiki/Device_driver" target="_blank">device driver</a>module for handling disk access.
-This module is responsible for programming the <a href="https://en.wikipedia.org/wiki/Disk_controller" target="_blank">disk controller</a> hardware for handling disk operations.
+    In real operating systems, the OS maintains a software module called the disk [device driver](https://en.wikipedia.org/wiki/Device_driver)module for handling disk access.
+This module is responsible for programming the [disk controller](https://en.wikipedia.org/wiki/Disk_controller) hardware for handling disk operations.
 When the OS initiates a disk read/write operation from the context of a process, the device driver module is invoked with appropriate arguments.
-In our present context, the <a href="os_modules/Module_4.html" target="_blank">device manager module</a> integrates a common "driver software" for all devices of XSM.
+In our present context, the [device manager module](../modules/module-04.md) integrates a common "driver software" for all devices of XSM.
 The load and store instructions actually are high level "macro operations" given to you that abstract away the low level details of the device specific code to program the disk controller hardware.
-The <i>loadi</i> instruction abstracts disk I/O using the method of <a href="https://en.wikipedia.org/wiki/Polling_(computer_science)" target="_blank">polling</a> whereas the <i>load</i> instruction abstracts <a href="https://en.wikipedia.org/wiki/Asynchronous_I/O" target="_blank">interrupt based</a>disk I/O.
+The <i>loadi</i> instruction abstracts disk I/O using the method of [polling](https://en.wikipedia.org/wiki/Polling_(computer_science)) whereas the <i>load</i> instruction abstracts [interrupt based](https://en.wikipedia.org/wiki/Asynchronous_I/O)disk I/O.

-To initiate the disk transfer using the load statement, first the process has to <b>acquire</b>
-the disk.
-This ensures that no other process uses the disk while the process which has acquired the disk is loading the disk block to the memory page. eXpOS maintains a data structure called <a href="os_design-files/mem_ds.html#ds_table" target="_blank"> Disk Status Table
-</a> to keep track of these disk-memory transfers.
-The disk status table stores the status of the disk
-indicating whether the disk is busy or free.
+To initiate the disk transfer using the load statement, first the process has to **acquire** the disk.
+This ensures that no other process uses the disk while the process which has acquired the disk is loading the disk block to the memory page. eXpOS maintains a data structure called [Disk Status Table](../os-design/mem-ds.md#ds_table) to keep track of these disk-memory transfers.
+The disk status table stores the status of the disk indicating whether the disk is busy or free.
 The disk status table has a LOAD/STORE bit indicating whether the disk operation is a load or store.
 The table also stores the page number and the block number involved in the transfer.
 To keep track of the process that has currently acquired the disk, the PID of the process is also stored in the disk status table.
-The SPL constant <a href="support_tools-files/constants.html" target="_blank">DISK_STATUS_TABLE</a>gives the starting address of the Disk Status Table in the<a href="os_implementation.html" target="_blank">XSM memory</a>.
+The SPL constant [DISK_STATUS_TABLE](../support-tools/constants.md)gives the starting address of the Disk Status Table in the[XSM memory](../os-implementation.md).

 After the current process has acquired the disk for loading, it initializes the Disk Status Table according to the operation to be perfromed (read/write).
 The process then issues the